liefery-it-legacy/blog/_posts/2019-04-25-form-objects-and-active-admin.md

 end
 ```

-We were obviously doing this so many different ways, and everytime we added a new form object we had to struggle with which never-really-defined guideline to follow.
+We were obviously doing this so many different ways, and every time we added a new form object we had to struggle with which never-really-defined guideline to follow.
 After some experimentation we decided to embrace, instead of fight, Active Admin, and came up with the following solution.

 ```ruby
 ActiveAdmin.register Issue do